Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/filtering.md

 When filtering is active, the control will iterate over every item in the tree and will call the [TreeListBoxItemAdapter](xref:@ActiproUIRoot.Controls.Grids.TreeListBoxItemAdapter).[Filter](xref:@ActiproUIRoot.Controls.Grids.TreeListBoxItemAdapter.Filter*) method for each item.
 That method should return a [DataFilterResult](xref:@ActiproUIRoot.Data.Filtering.DataFilterResult):

-- **Included** - The item passed all filter conditions and is included in the filter.
+- `Included` - The item passed all filter conditions and is included in the filter.
 Tree descendants will also be examined by the filter.

-- **IncludedWithDescendants** - The item passed all filter conditions and is included in the filter.
-Tree descendants may also be examined by the filter, but only for determining if their ancestors require expansion.
+- `IncludedWithDescendants` - The item passed all filter conditions and is included in the filter.
+Tree descendants may also be examined by the filter, but only to determine if their ancestors require expansion.
 Tree descendants will be included in the filter regardless of their own filter result.

-- **IncludedByDescendants** - The item did not pass all filter conditions and will only be included in the filter if one or more of its tree descendants are included.
+- `IncludedByDescendants` - The item did not pass all filter conditions and will only be included in the filter if one or more of its tree descendants are included.
 Tree descendants will also be examined by the filter.

-- **Excluded** - The item did not pass all filter conditions and will not be included in the filter.
+- `Excluded` - The item did not pass all filter conditions and will not be included in the filter.
 None of its tree descendants will be examined by the filter.

-> [!NOTE]
+> [!IMPORTANT]
-> When a filter includes an item, that item will be visible in the tree.
-When a filter excludes an item, that item will not be visible in the tree.
+> When a filter *includes* an item, that item will be visible in the tree.
+When a filter *excludes* an item, that item will not be visible in the tree.

 The [Filter](xref:@ActiproUIRoot.Controls.Grids.TreeListBoxItemAdapter.Filter*) method is virtual and at a low level can be overridden to use custom filter logic.